-NFSv4 requires NFSv3 UID and GUID 32 bit integers be converted to all numeric strings with a valid domain name.
-To undertake the translation, the client must be running idmapd6, and /etc/idmapd.conf should be modified to point to a default domain and specify the use of the translation service nsswitch.
+NFSv4 requires all 32 bit integers, including NFSv3 UIDs and GUIDs, to be converted to all numeric strings with a valid domain name.
+To undertake the translation, integers can either be converted directly to strings, or by using the nsswitch translation service.
+For translation, the client must be running idmapd6, and /etc/idmapd.conf should be modified to point to a default domain and specify the use of the translation service nsswitch.
 This maps integers to string names and back, and is controlled by the /etc/nsswitch.conf file.
-Using integers to represent users and groups requires that every client and server that might connect to each other to agree on user and group assignments.
+Using integers to represent users and groups requires that every client and server that might connect to each other to agree on user and group translations.